-If your business model implies customers calling to you, then a call extension is simply a must.
+If your business model implies customers calling you, then a call asset is simply a must.
 In this case, your number will be shown right near the headline.

 A person can either enter the digits manually or click on the number from his mobile device which will open the phone app.
 After this, the client should only press the green call button and the phone will dial the number.

-The last universal extension that I recommend setting up as it’s also applicable for almost every business is a structured snippet extension.
+The last universal asset that I recommend setting up as it’s also applicable to almost every business is a structured snippet asset.
 It’s also an additional text, but more extensive than a callout.

 When creating the extension, you need to click “select header type” and choose something that best fits your specific business from the appeared list (Amenities, models, service catalog, etc.).

-So these were the extensions that I highly recommend you to have in your account.
+So these were the assets that I highly recommend you to have in your account.
 As to other ones, you can also use them if you feel that they’re relevant to your business.

-And one more important thing that applies to all possible extensions.
+And one more important thing that applies to all possible assets.
 When you’re creating it, at the very beginning the system asks you where it should be added to.

 General suggestions.
 Campaign monitoring